 International claims are on-balance sheet exposures of counterparties based on the location of the counterparties after taking into account any risk transfer for the purpose of disclosure.
-In accordance with Completion Instruction of the HKMA Return of IBS, risk is considered transferred from the location of the branch to that of the head office if the claims are on an overseas branch of a bank whose head office is located in another geographical area.
+In accordance with Completion Instruction of the HKMA Return of IBS, risk transfers include parent guarantees to branches, explicit guarantees by parents and third parties, collateral and credit derivatives.